-Do you want to adopt someone into your life?
-It is a wonderful idea, but all your personal documents required for the adoption process must be translated to the official language of the country from where you want to get the adoption.
+Do you want to adopt someone into your life or thinking about immigrating to the US?
+It is a wonderful idea, but all your personal documents required for the process must be translated to the official language of the country from where you want to get the adoption or you’ll need USCIS certified translation services.
 The host country will need documents about your nationality and identity.
 This enables them to carry out background checks about you.

 Here are some of the documents you need USCIS certified translation services for: